Why does SEO need ongoing efforts?

 Here are 9 ways that can help you drive organic traffic

 The Competition keeps changing

-Beyond this, you might be aware of the fact that most people don’t go past the first result page, and those who do even don’t go past the third page.
-If you ideally don’t show up among the first page or at least the first three pages, your business will be at loss.
+Beyond this, you might be aware of the fact that most people don’t go past the first result page and those who do even don’t go past the third page.
+If you ideally don’t show up on the first page or at least the first three pages, your business will be at loss.

 Your competitors constantly keep evaluating and optimizing their SEO and most importantly, there are high chances that most of the competitors in your local market will target the same visitors and promote the same services as yours within the same geographical area.
 They will be in a constant effort to outrank you.

 In order to keep up and get ahead of the competition, it is also important to keep an eye on your competitors to look whether they have expanded their existing services or products and when they add new ones.
 This will allow you to consider and update your own offerings and SEO approaches as the updates made by your competitor might change the search results and rankings.
 For instance, suppose that you run a coffee shop and also serve breakfast with it and now your competitor has also decided to add breakfast to its menu that might grab your audience’s attention.
 Here, you should make sure that you’re your audience does not click away from you and that you don’t lose your ranking.
 Hence, SEO should be an ongoing and continuous effort to enable the online existence of your business and rank higher on Google

 The way you regularly conduct SEO activities decides the ability of your website to rank on the search engine results page.
 As we have already been discussing in this article that SEO is not a one-time activity and should be an ongoing process in order to maintain page rankings.
 If you don’t continue your SEO optimization, your page rankings will eventually suffer and see a drastic drop from significant listings.